A Family Vacation Yields Unexpected Treasure

 When you spend the day sitting in a riverbed, digging up dirt, sifting out the rocks and swirling what remains around in a pan, time seems to mysteriously slow down.

 It’s a meditative process.
 Your mind becomes quiet and you start to think about things in a different way.
 You might notice the cool, clear water and appreciate the natural beauty of the area, or you might strike up a conversation with another prospector—a friend, family member or perfect stranger—sharing their stories while learning more about yourself.

 You forget all about your cell phone, tablet and computer—even the kids will lose interest in technology after a little while on the river.
 And when it comes time to run the remaining dirt through the sluice, everyone on the river shares the excitement and hope of hitting pay dirt!

 At the end of the day, even if nobody finds a speck of gold, everyone realizes that they had a great time and goes home with new friends and memories.

 We want to share this experience with your family.

-While we can provide you with a wonderful day on the river, the real magic happens when you and your kids become engrossed in an unforgettable shared family experience.
-If your looking for a unique and memorable family vacation, this is it!
+While we can provide you with a wonderful day on the river, the real magic happens when you and your kids (and adults too) become engrossed in an unforgettable outdoor experience.
+If your looking for a unique and memorable family vacation outing, this is it!